baykirac/Excel-Wordcloud/README.md

 # Excel Create Wordcloud

-The purpose of the project is find the most mentioned word of specific column in excel file and export the result as csv of excel file.
+The purpose of the project is find the most mentioned word of specific column in excel file and export the result as csv or excel file.

 ## Özellikler